Top tips for summer fun for your baby, toddler or preschooler

-There are lots of free, fun activities you can try over the hot summer months that will help you entertain your child and boost their literacy skills.
+There are lots of free, fun and cool activities for you to try out during the summer months.
+Entertain your child and help boost their literacy skills at the same time!

 If you are playing in the pool (or a cool bath), gently splash your little one as you name different parts of the body.
 “I am splashing your arm!”
 This helps to build their vocabulary.